moniquecardoso25/Google-Gen-AI-Leader/README.md

 Complex Prompt
 - Google Cloud has a GenAI certification, which helps people to gain more knowledge in google tools about Generative AI.
 This certification is amazing for the professional resume.

+Simple prompy
+- (Iterative over each line) Translate the text from Spanish to English.
+- (List) Give the grocery shopping list.
+- (Iterative over list) Provide 5 examples os this grammar rule and explain it.

+## Chain-of-Thought (CoT) Prompting

+Tell the model to do step-by-step to produces more accurate results.